MISCELLANEA IN CONTEXT

 Having grown up surrounded my dirt, huge flying cockroaches, salamanders, birds, passion fruit and avocado – as well as a neighbor with a monkey as a pet – gave Vargas a fresh perspective of the world apparent in her work.
 Vega Alta was, in fact, the place where Vargas’ love for writing and for science was born with the encouragement of Sr. Serapio Laureano, Sra.
 Chinea, Sra.
 Molina, Sr. Díaz, Sr. Agustín Flores, Sra.
 Lucila Rivera, among other amazing teachers and mentors.

 Throughout her life, science and literature have remained intertwined.
-Today, though no longer a practicing physicist, she still loves the field and her reading interests are wide: from high energy astrophysics and cosmology, to emergency medicine and space medicine, as well as the history of medicine in society.
-In literature, Iris Monica is interested in – and also practices – poetry and the genre of short stories.
+Today, though no longer a practicing physicist, she still loves the field and her reading interests are wide: from cosmology, to infectious diseases (the mystery and wonder of bacteria, viruses —bugs of all kinds! — and how they interact with us) and space medicine (a really old love), as well as the history of medicine in society.
+In literature, Iris Monica is interested in – and also practices – poetry, essays and the genre of short stories.

 A romantic at heart, as well as a book nerd, legend has it, Vargas would spend many a high school lunch recess inside of the school’s library, in the company of her best friend, Xiomi, reading either a science book or Chilean poet Pablo Neruda, Spanish poet Gustavo Adolfo Bécquer and Puerto Rican Julia de Burgos, tirelessly.